Characters and Caricaturas: Picture

 Though Hogarth claimed in the inscription to The Bench that "there are hardly any two things more different" than character and caricature, modern commentators suggest that his division of the category of comic portraiture, if not artificial, was at least innovative: Hogarth invented the categories merely to be able to place himself in a line of artistic succession that descended from Raphael and to distance himself from the caricaturists of his day—such as Arthur Pond—who, despite lacking artistic training, were tackling much the same subject matter that Hogarth was himself addressing.

 Below the picture, Hogarth added a rider: "For a further Explanation of the Difference Betwixt Character & Caricature See ye Preface to Jo^{h}.
 Andrews".
-Here he is referring to his friend Henry Fielding's 1742 work, Joseph Andrews, in which Fielding explains that a character portrait requires attention to detail and a degree of realism, while caricature allows for any degree of exaggeration.
+Here, he is referring to his friend Henry Fielding's 1742 work, Joseph Andrews, in which Fielding explains that a character portrait requires attention to detail and a degree of realism, while caricature allows for any degree of exaggeration.
 Fielding positions himself as a "Comic Writer" and Hogarth as a "Comic Painter", and dismisses the caricaturists as he dismisses the writers of burlesques.
 Fielding wrote in defence of Hogarth in the preface:

 He who should call the Ingenious Hogarth a Burlesque Painter, would, in my Opinion, do him very little Honour; for sure it is much easier, much less the Subject of Admiration, to paint a Man with a Nose, or any other Feature of a preposterous Size, or to expose him in some absurd or monstrous Attitude, than to express the Affections of Men on Canvas.
 It hath been thought a vast Commendation of a Painter, to say his Figures seem to breathe; but surely, it is a much greater and nobler Applause, that they appear to think.

-On the original subscription ticket, a further section detailed the forthcoming issue of Marriage à-la-mode with details of its content, price and issue date.
-A copy of the ticket finished with Hogarth's signature, a wax seal and an acknowledgement of receipt from a "Mr McMillan" is held by the British Library.
-In 1822, the print was re-issued in its own right, minus the subscription details, by William Heath.
+On the original subscription ticket, a further section detailed the forthcoming issue of Marriage à-la-mode with details of its content, price, and issue date.
+A copy of the ticket finished with Hogarth's signature, a wax seal, and an acknowledgement of receipt from a "Mr McMillan" is held by the British Library.
+In 1822, the print was reissued in its own right, minus the subscription details, by William Heath.